dgraph-io/dgraph/wiki/content/graphql/authorization/authorization-overview.md

 * `Namespace` is the key inside the JWT that contains the claims relevant to Dgraph auth
 * `Algo` is the JWT verification algorithm which can be either `HS256` or `RS256`
 * `VerificationKey` is the string value of the key (newlines replaced with `\n`) wrapped in `""`
-* `JWKURL` is the URL for the JSON Web Key
+* `JWKURL` is the URL for the JSON Web Key sets
-* `Audience` (optional) is used to verify the `aud` field of JWT which might be set by certain providers.
+* `Audience` is used to verify the `aud` field of a JWT which might be set by certain providers.
 It indicates the intended audience for the JWT.
+When doing authentication with `JWKURL`, this field is mandatory as Identity Providers share JWKs among multiple tenants

 To set up the authentication connection method: